Knoxville kayaker drowns in North Carolina river

-MARSHALL, N.C.
-(AP) -- Authorities say a Tennessee woman died in a kayaking incident on the Laurel River in North Carolina.
+MARSHALL, N.C. - (AP / WVLT) - Authorities say a Knoxville woman died in a kayaking incident on the Laurel River in North Carolina.

 Madison County Emergency Management coordinator Louis Roberts says 31-year-old April Morton died Sunday after getting stuck underneath a tree in the water.